jasonacox/tinytuya/README.md

             * API Secret: Access Secret/Client Secret
     * It will also ask for a sample *Device ID*.
 Use one from step 2 above or found in the Device List on your Tuya IoT project.
     * The **Wizard** will poll the Tuya IoT Cloud Platform and print a JSON list of all your registered devices with the "name", "id" and "key" of your registered device(s).
 The "key"s in this list are the Devices' *Local_Key* you will use to access your device.
     * In addition to displaying the list of devices, **Wizard** will create a local file `devices.json`.
-TinyTuya will use this file to provide additional details to scan results from `tinytuya.scanDevices()` or when running `python -m tinytuya` to scan your local network.
+TinyTuya will use this file to provide additional details to scan results from `tinytuya.deviceScan()` or when running `python -m tinytuya` to scan your local network.
     * The **Wizard** will ask if you want to poll all the devices.
 If you do, it will display the status of all devices on records and create a `snapshot.json` file with the results.

 Notes: